headerphoto

 Andy works regularly in pre-school settings, teaching both children and staff appropriate songs and rhymes and introducing the young ones to musical instruments.

-He has also worked with young children for Sandwell Library Service and in Children’s Centres in Birmingham and Sandwell.
+He has recently worked with young children for Sandwell Library Service and in Children’s Centres in Birmingham and Sandwell.